Artii4/Colors.h/README.md

 int main()
 {
-    colors::setColor(color::red);   // Sets the text color to be red colors::setBold();              // Sets the text to be bold
+    colors::setColor(colors::color::red);   // Sets the text color to be red colors::setBold();                      // Sets the text to be bold

     std::cout << "Hello!";
     return 0;